getmimo/coding-challenge/iOS-challenge.md

 ## Overview

+The goal of this challenge is to create an extremely simplified version of the Mimo app that can retrieve some very basic lessons from a server and display them.

+- You won't be judged on the visual design at all, the only metric is your code.
+- Part of this coding challenge is to read the documentation for the APIs provided to you.
+- Use Git to track your changes and upload your Git repo either on [GitHub](https://github.com) or [Bitbucket](https://bitbucket.com) to share it with us.

+## Data structure

+### Lessons

+- Each lesson has an ID and JSON content that describes how the lesson is formatted
+- Lessons come in a specific order

+### Lesson progress

+A lesson progress object is created when a lesson has been completed It contains the following properties:
+- The ID of the lesson
+- A timestamp when the lesson started
+- A timestamp when the lesson completed

+## API

 Create a simple iOS app written in Swift that lets users create a new Mimo account or lets user login with their existing Mimo account.

 - You won't be judged on the visual design at all, the only metric is your code.